How Every State Got Its Nickname

 Maine: The Pine Tree State

-Maine’s official tree is the White Pine, its state flower is the white pine cone, and its official nickname is “The Pine Tree State,” according to Maine’s state government.
-With 17 million acres of forests, trees, and pine trees, in particular, figure heavily into Maine’s cultural identity.
+Maine’s official tree is the white pine, its state flower is the white pine cone and its official nickname is “The Pine Tree State,” according to Maine’s state government.
+With 17 million acres of forests in the state, trees—pine trees, in particular—figure heavily into Maine’s cultural identity.
+Another popular Maine nickname?
+Vacationland, because of the droves of tourists who routinely flock to the state to enjoy its beauty and nature.

 20 / 50